thelastpickle/cassandra-java-driver/README.md

 Apache Cassandra, Apache, Tomcat, Lucene, Solr, Hadoop, Spark, TinkerPop, and Cassandra are trademarks of the [Apache Software Foundation](http://www.apache.org/) or its subsidiaries in Canada, the United States and/or other countries.

+Binary artifacts of this product bundle Java Native Runtime libraries, which is available under the Eclipse Public License version 2.0.